-Post-traumatic stress disorder (PTSD) is a complex psychiatric disorder associated with substantial disability and poor quality of life that occurs in people who have experienced or witnessed one or more traumatic events.
-1 Traumatic events can include natural disasters, serious accidents, war and combat, rape and sexual assault, intimate partner violence and bullying.
-Diagnostic criteria for PTSD require symptoms to have persisted for more than one month after the traumatic event and that the symptoms have caused distress or impairment in social, occupational, or other important areas of functioning.
-PTSD is a heterogeneous syndrome and, in some people, can be difficult to distinguish from anxiety and/or depression.
+Post-traumatic stress disorder (PTSD) is a complex psychiatric disorder associated with substantial disability and poor quality of life that occurs in people who have experienced or witnessed one or more traumatic events.1 Traumatic events can include natural disasters, serious accidents, war and combat, rape and sexual assault, intimate partner violence and bullying.
+Diagnostic criteria for PTSD require symptoms to have persisted for more than one month after the traumatic event and that the symptoms have caused distress or impairment in social, occupational, or other important areas of functioning.8 PTSD is a heterogeneous syndrome and, in some people, can be difficult to distinguish from anxiety and/or depression.
 PTSD can involve nightmares, flashbacks to traumatic events, intrusive thoughts, and avoidance of stimuli (including activities or situations) that trigger memories of trauma.
 In the United States, approximately 13 million people (5% of the adult population) suffer from PTSD every year with an overall lifetime prevalence of 6.1%.^{2,3} PTSD is more prevalent among women, certain ethnic and racial groups, and US veterans.4 In 2018, the total economic burden beyond normal health care costs for PTSD in the US was estimated at \$232.2 billion, or \$19,630 per individual with PTSD.5 The majority of these excess costs came from the civilian population, driven by direct health care and unemployment, while for the military population the main drivers were disability payments and direct health care.5

 Management of PTSD typically includes treatment with medications and specific forms of psychotherapy.
-Selected antidepressants, including selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs), are commonly used to treat the core symptoms of PTSD and prazosin is frequently used for sleep disturbance.
-Commonly used psychotherapies include trauma-focused cognitive-behavioral therapy (CBT), prolonged exposure (PE) therapy, and eye movement desensitization and reprocessing (EMDR) therapy.
+Selected antidepressants, including selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs), are commonly used to treat the core symptoms of PTSD and prazosin is frequently used for sleep disturbance.8 Commonly used psychotherapies include trauma-focused cognitive-behavioral therapy (CBT), prolonged exposure (PE) therapy, and eye movement desensitization and reprocessing (EMDR) therapy.
 For many patients, however, the current treatment options have been inadequate.

-MDMA-assisted psychotherapy (MDMA-AP) is a novel treatment for PTSD that combines psychotherapy with the administration of midomafetamine capsules [3,4-Methylenedioxy-methamphetamine] (MDMA).
+MDMA-assisted psychotherapy (MDMA-AP) is a novel treatment for PTSD that combines psychotherapy with the administration of 3,4-methylenedioxymethamphetamine (MDMA).
 MDMA as a street drug is known as "ecstasy" or "molly."
-MDMA affects multiple neurotransmitters in the brain, including serotonin, noradrenaline, and dopamine.
-It is believed that MDMA may reduce the fear response and thus could facilitate therapy sessions that deal with trauma.
+MDMA affects multiple neurotransmitters in the brain, including serotonin, noradrenaline, and dopamine.6 It is believed that MDMA may reduce the fear response and thus could facilitate therapy sessions that deal with trauma.
 MDMA is an oral treatment that can be administered in a clinic setting.
-Its peak effect occurs within two hours after ingestion and typically lasts three to six hours.
-The MDMA-AP treatment regimen consists of three preparation sessions, three MDMA sessions, and nine integration sessions.
+Its peak effect occurs within two hours after ingestion and typically lasts three to six hours.9 The MDMA-AP treatment regimen consists of three preparation sessions, three MDMA sessions, and nine integration sessions.
 The MDMA sessions typically lasted eight hours.
 Trial participants received treatment from two co-therapists, one male and one female.
 In the series of three experimental sessions, the first administration of MDMA consisted of 80 mg, followed by a supplemental dose of 40 mg.
 In sessions two and three, the initial dosage was 80 or 120 mg, accompanied by a supplementary dose of 60 mg.

-MDMA-AP was granted a breakthrough therapy designation by the Food and Drug Administration (FDA) in 2017.
-An FDA advisory committee meeting on MDMA-AP is scheduled for June 4, 2024, with the agency expected to make a regulatory decision on approval by August 11, 2024.7
+MDMA-AP was granted a breakthrough therapy designation by the Food and Drug Administration (FDA) in 2017 and is currently undergoing priority review with an expected regulatory decision by August 11, 2024.7